 About Climate Action Lab

-In response to and in honor of the incredibly inspiring youth organizing that the world has witnessed in recent history, the AMP Action Lab serves budding change-makers with on-the-ground tools for change.
+In response to and in honor of the incredibly inspiring youth organizing that the world has witnessed in recent history, the AMP Action Lab serves budding leaders with on-the-ground tools for change.
 Based in Washington, D.C., we invite global youth to come and experience what real change looks like in the city where change is the only constant.

 The Climate Action Lab Approach

-- Complexity and Climate Change: The problem of Climate Change is deeply complex which involves all actors and stakeholders at the local, national, and global levels.
+- Complexity and Climate Change: The problem of Climate Change is deeply complex and paradoxical which involves all actors and stakeholders at the local, national, and global levels.
 To design adequately complex solutions, it is vital that participants first understand the intersecting, interlocking, and interconnecting causes and effects that characterize the climate change challenge.
 Transcending a tendency to blame and shame, this module seeks to support participants in understanding the systemic scale of climate change and that in order to effectively become part of the solution, we must first see how we are part of the problem.

 - Feeling and Dealing with Climate Change: The groundswell in youth advocacy and activism witnessed in very recent history is a very clear indicator that the existential crisis of our time is altering the way young people see their futures.
 For many youth today, this is an emotional burden that is new and perhaps unfamiliar in nature.
-Based on increasing research into the emerging phenomenon ‘eco-anxiety’, the aim of this module is solely to create and hold space for participants to surface, express, and make sense of their feelings around the increasing instability, insecurity and precariousness of a world that seems to be very much on the brink of irreversible environmental degradation.
+Based on increasing research into the emerging phenomenon ‘eco-anxiety’, the aim of this module is solely to create and hold space for participants to surface, express, and make sense of their feelings around the increasing instability and insecurity of a world that seems to be very much on the brink of irreversible environmental degradation.